42nd Grey Cup: Game summary

 Edmonton opened with a field-long drive that ended with a Miles-to-Earl Lindley passing touchdown.
 Miles, Faloney and Parker all took turns passing the ball, with the backs regularly utilizing the option.
 Normie Kwong took responsibility for the north–south running game.

 The Alouettes responded quickly with a 90-yard pass-and-run touchdown.
 Etcheverry threw his "jump" pass, which was literally a pass thrown at the top of a leap taken right after the snap and right behind the centre.
 His quick release allowed him to hit a streaking O'Quinn about 10 to 15 yards into the secondary, and being on the fly, it caught the Eskimos flat-footed.
 Jackie Parker actually caught O'Quinn at the three-yard line, but Red managed to slide to a touchdown.
 Under today's rules he would have been considered tackled.

 The Eskimos engineered another drive, which led to a Faloney one-yard touchdown plunge.
 This was aided by a pass interference call, in a game where there were few penalties called.
 Faloney took a high snap on the convert and could not run it in.

 In the second quarter, after an Eskimos field goal from Bob Dean, the Larks produced two touchdowns.
 The first drive ended with yet another O'Quinn reception.
 The second came from former NFL first-round draft choice Chuck Hunsinger, on an eight-yard run.

 In the third quarter the Als could muster only a single rouge on a missed field goal.

 Into the fourth quarter Joey Pal caught an Etcheverry pass to put the Als up 25 to 14.

 The Eskimos' next drive ended with a Glenn Lippman reverse field dash for a touchdown.

 With first-and-ten on the Eskimos' 10-yard line and three minutes remaining, Etcheverry handed the ball off to Hunsinger, who was almost immediately corralled about 5 yards behind the line of scrimmage.
 In the game's most famous and controversial play he apparently fumbled and Parker snagged the ball on the 20-yard line, in full flight.
 Etcheverry had no chance to catch him, and he ran 90 yards for the touchdown.
 With Dean's convert, the score was 26 to 25.

 There were still three minutes left in the game, and Etcheverry quickly moved his team downfield.
 Etcheverry passed to Red O'Quinn at the Eskimos 35-yard line and he quickly spun to face downfield.
 He was hit and the ball fell to the ground, to be recovered by the Eskimos, who held on to win.

-The controversy
+Controversy

 The biggest play of the game, and perhaps Grey Cup history, was the Chuck Hunsinger fumble.
 Many Montreal fans believe that the "fumble" was actually a forward pass attempt (to an ineligible receiver), in which case it would not have been a touchdown for Edmonton as the pass would have been incomplete.